DmiObi/Machine-Learning/Linear-Models/README.md

 ## Linear Models

-In this project, we downloaded medium-sized data sets from the internet and created linear regression as well as classification models.
+In this project, we downloaded medium-sized data sets from the internet and created Linear Regression as well as Classification models.
 Those models were analyzed and their performance was evaluated.